Adam Penenberg

-Adam L. Penenberg (born July 27, 1962) is an American journalist and educator.
-He is the editor of PandoDaily and previously wrote for Forbes, Fast Company, The New York Times, Wired News, and Playboy.
-Penenberg is also an associate professor of journalism at New York University.
-With Forbes, Penenberg gained national attention in 1998 for helping reveal The New Republic reporter Stephen Glass had been fabricating his stories.
+Adam L. Penenberg (born July 27, 1962) is an American journalist and educator, currently associate professor of journalism at New York University and director of undergraduate studies.
+He had previously served as editor of PandoDaily and written for Forbes, Fast Company, The New York Times, Wired News, and Playboy.
+While at Forbes, Penenberg gained national attention in 1998 for helping reveal The New Republic reporter Stephen Glass had been fabricating his stories.

 Education

 Penenberg received his B.A. in Economics from Reed College.

 Career

 Stephen Glass scandal

 In the summer of 1998, Penenberg, then a reporter with Forbes magazine's online arm, Forbes Digital Tool, came upon a story in The New Republic about a Silicon Valley firm which was hacked by a teenager, then hired the hacker as a security consultant.
 Amazed that The New Republic had somehow managed to scoop Forbes, Penenberg tried to verify it.
 Penenberg could not find any evidence that the company, Jukt Micronics, even existed.
 He also could not verify any of the events that Glass claimed resulted from the hacker's hiring, such as a radio spot from concerned Nevada state officials or several joint state efforts to combat hacking.
 After an internal investigation, The New Republic determined that Glass had fabricated the story and subsequently fired him.